Dear family & friends,

 Because of all that our girls endure and all those who are afflicted with Crohn's we are determined to continue to push for a cure for Crohn's so that all those affected don't have to deal with these life challenges!

 Kevin and I are also proud to be on the Spin4 Crohn's and Colitis Cures committee this year.
-This year's event will be held on Sunday, October 29 at The Chop Shop.
+This year's event will be held on Sunday, September 22 at The Chop Shop from 1-3pm.
 It promises to be an awesome time!
-Our team of 16 people will be participating in a 2 hour indoor cycling event and we are committed to raise $4000!
+Our team will be participating in a 2 hour indoor cycling event and we are committed to raise $4000!
 We know we can reach our goal and hopefully surpass it!

 Your donation will help support local patient programs, as well as important research projects.
 Please help us in our fundraising efforts to support the Foundation and a cure for Crohn's and Colitis!
 No donation is too small!